kisssdev/aurelia-kis-oidc/README.md

 _Function that defines the user prompt to reconnect the session when it is expired._

-By default, it will user the native browser prompt.
+By default, it displays the native browser prompt.

 _Here's an example with the [iziToast](https://github.com/marcelodolza/iziToast) component:_